24 Dundas St, Seatoun, Wellington

 There is no filter coffee available at Arcimboldi, but I must say the Americano was generous in quantity and very hot.
 The latter compensated from being served in a cup, where you lose heat quickly, rather than a mug.

-I turned up at the 8.30am opening time on a Saturday, and nobody else was there for quite a while.
+I turned up at opening time on a Saturday, and nobody else was there for quite a while.
 That is, until I realised there was an entrance down the side of the building which led to a pleasant area out the back, with French doors opening to an outside seating area with planters.
-About seven or eight people were seated there when I left at about 9.30am.
+About seven or eight people were seated there when I left about an hour later.

 Reviewed October 2020.